When it comes to maintenance, your organization is either taking a proactive approach or a reactive one.

 Over time, though, the inconsistency of the run-to-failure method will take a toll on your maintenance budget and overall productivity.
 This approach makes it hard to anticipate the required labor and parts needed for a repair, resulting in unexpected expenses associated with product loss, overtime labor and spare part storage/purchasing.

+What is Preventative Maintenance?
 Preventive maintenance involves planned, regularly performed tasks to check, clean and maintain assets to reduce failure and downtime.

 With this maintenance method, you want 80% of your maintenance initiatives to be planned and only 20% to be unexpected.
 Doing so will make your assets more reliable, which can positively impact productivity and profitability.